 - Increase her appetite and bring her up to a healthy weight.

 There are commercial hairball cat foods on the market.
 They’re usually formulated to provide a lot of fiber with the goal of improving digestion.
 Since cats are obligate carnivores, a high-fiber / high carbohydrate diet can actually interfere with digestion and nutrient absorption.
 Therefore, feeding a high-fiber diet to a cat is counterproductive at best.

 Athena is a picky eater, probably due in part to a belly full of fur.
 With no appetite, very little appeals to her.
 She’s slightly underweight due to her small appetite and vomiting hairballs.
-Her main diet is human-grade meat, enhanced by natural supplements.
+Her main diet is canned food and human-grade meat, enhanced by natural supplements.
 She likes to graze on kibble, so she also has a dish of Orijen biologically appropriate cat food at her disposal.